On Air Now

 How much do the celebrities get paid on I'm A Celeb and who is paid the most?

-But one thing that has stayed the same, an impressive lineup of celebs will be swapping their life in the spotlight for a couple of weeks of rations, wet weather and Bushtucker trials.
+But while Ant and Dec swapped Australia for Wales, there was still an impressive lineup of celebs who swapped their life in the spotlight for a couple of weeks of rations, wet weather and Bushtucker trials.

-So, how much is each I’m A Celeb contestant getting paid and who is earning the most?
+So, how much did each I’m A Celeb contestant get paid and who is earned the most from their time on the show?
 Well, while none of the pay cheques have been confirmed, there have been some rumours.

 Here’s what we know...

-Presenter Vernon Kay is reportedly getting paid the most amount of money, at a call quarter of a million.
+Presenter Vernon Kay was reportedly paid the most amount of money, at a call quarter of a million.

 The 46-year-old TV presenter has reportedly been asked numerous times before to do the show, but finally agreed to sign up for a hefty price.